AmandaArbinge/turbo-blog/certification.md

 There are two ways (at least) to do this.
 Either using the Link component or programmatically using the router.
 What are pros and cons of either?
 Bonus: What do you get automatically when using Link that you have to do manually using the router. (hint: it increases perceived performance)

 Router.push push to the location without creating <a> tag which makes the links not detectable by web crawlers.
 Link does create an <a> tag.
-Will navigate without reloading the page like a single page app.

 Part 4: Redux Toolkit
 When do you need a global state manager like RTK?